dgfitch/Plort/README.markdown

 #### Plot

-The directed graph of PPoints and the directed graph of LPoints, connected by the various types of arcs.
+The directed graph of PPoints and an undirected graph of LPoints, connected by the various types of arcs.
 Encompasses all currently-possible "stories" that can be told, and the state of the physical and potential worlds.

-I'm not sure if the two graphs of PPoints and LPoints are going to be interconnected; do PPoints need to
+I'm not sure if the two graphs of PPoints and LPoints are going to be interconnected; _do LPoints need to know about their PPoints?_

 #### PPoint